IGUAZU

 The Ciudad del Est

-This city stands just in the other side of the border with Brazil, but you should be very careful about this visit.
-Ciudad del Est is a great place for shopping and bargains, specially in electric goods, but you should be aware.
+This city stands in the other side of the border with Brazil, but you should be very careful about this visit.
+Ciudad del Est is a great place for shopping and bargains, specially in electric goods, but you should be careful.
 Ciudad del Est is very different from its Brazilian (Foz do Iguacu) and Argentinean (Puerto Iguacu) neighbours.
-In it, there isn’t the sympathy of the Brazilian people of Foz do Iguacu, and the safety and order of this city, neither the quietness nor the peacefulness of the Argentinean Puerto Iguassu.
-In Ciudad del Est the parallel economy prevails (Ciudad del Est is a paradise for smuggling), the gangs and the expedients.
-And isolated tourists may be targeted and find themselves in trouble.
+In it, there isn't the sympathy of the Brazilian people of Foz do Iguacu nor the safety and order of this city, and neither the quietness or the peacefulness of the Argentinean Puerto Iguassu.
+In Ciudad del Est the contraband prevails (Ciudad del Est is a paradise for smuggling), as do local gangs; isolated tourists may be targeted and find themselves in trouble.